 Clinical data suggest utility of licorice in lowering dyspepsia (1) and hyperlipidemia (33), and concurrent intake of a glycyrrhizin-containing product during alcohol consumption was shown to afford hepatoprotection (50).
 In another study, preoperative gargling with licorice solution affected significant reductions in postoperative sore throat when compared to gargling with sugar water (51).
 Licorice solution was also reported to improve xerostomia in hemodialysis patients (52); and had comparable efficacy as triamcinolone in the management of oral mucositis during radiotherapy (53).
 But chronic ingestion of even moderate doses of licorice has been associated with hypertension and hypokalemia (54).

 Glycyrrhizin, one of the bioactive compounds of licorice, has been shown to bind to glucocorticoid and mineralocorticoid receptors, and exert its effects via inhibition of 11b-hydroxysteroid dehydrogenase (12).
 Licorice can reduce serum testosterone by inhibiting 17-hydroxysteriod dehydrogenase (35) (36).
 It also contains isoflavones and other constituents that have estrogen receptor-modulating activities (10).
-The flavone and liquiritigenin components selectively activate ER-alpha (11).
+The flavone and liquiritigenin components selectively activate ER-beta (11).

 Liquiritigenin was also shown to have neuroprotective effects in scopolamine-induced mice likely via increasing expression of brain-derived neurotrophic factor (BDNF), and phosphorylation of extracellular signal-regulated kinase (ERK) and cAMP response element binding (CREB) in the hippocampus (55).
 In addition, glycyrrhizic acid, a triterpene glycoside, demonstrated anti-allerigic property by restoring the immune balance of subsets 1 and 2 of T helper cells in a dose-dependent manner.
 It also siginificantly reduced B cells producing allergen-specific IgE and IgG1 (56).